Kapendev/parin/TOUR.md

   2 leak, 32 bytes, source/app.d:123
 ```

-The leak summary can be filtered, showing only leaks with paths containing the filter string.
+The leak summary above can be filtered, showing only leaks with paths containing the filter string.
 For example, `setIsLoggingMemoryTrackingInfo(true, "app.d")` shows only leaks with `"app.d"` in the path.
 Specific allocations can be ignored with `ignoreLeak` like this: